 Matthew 2: 1-12

 1 After the birth of Jesus in Bethlehem of Judea at the time of King Herod, it happened that oriental astrologers appeared in Jerusalem.
 2 "Where is the king of the newly born Jews?", they asked.
 "For we saw his star appear in the east, and so we came to bow down to him."
 3 When he heard these words, King Herod was disturbed, as were all the citizens of Jerusalem.
-4 After having gathered the high priests and the the Bible scholars in the population, he began to inquire where the messiah was to be born.
+4 After having gathered the high priests and the Bible scholars in the population, he began to inquire where the messiah was to be born.
 5 They answered him, "In Bethlehem in Judea, for it is said in the book of the prophet:

 6 And thou, Bethlehem, land of Judas,

 7 Following these words, Herod secretly summoned the astrologers to tell him the exact date on which the star appeared, 8 and after sending them to Bethlehem, he said to them, "Go and inquire with accuracy on this child; and if you ever find him, come and tell me so that I too can bow down to him.
 9 Following the king's words, they left.
 And now the star they saw in the east led them until they reached their destination, and then it stood above the place where the child was.
-10 Having thus seen the star, they felt great joy.
+10 Having thus seen the star, they felt an overwhelmingly great joy.
 11 After entering the house, they see the child with Mary, his mother.
 So they bowed down to him, kneeling, then after opening their boxes, they offered him gifts: gold, frankincense and myrrh.
-12 But following a warning during a dream not to return to Herod, they returned to their country by another way.
+12 But following a warning during a dream not to return to Herod, they went back to their country by another way.

 The mysterious universe we live in